magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 strong, so they can enjoy their food.
 They sleep soundly.
 Their faculties are intact and the world is fun and exciting to them, so they get deluded in a big way.
 When the old ones chew on something hard they’re soon in pain.
-Right there the are talking to them; they’re teaching them every day.
+Right there the *devadūta* are talking to them;
+they’re teaching them every day.
 When they open their eyes their sight is fuzzy.
 In the morning their backs ache.
 In the evening their legs hurt.
 That’s it!
 This is really an excellent subject to study.
 Some of you older people will say you can’t meditate.
 What do you want to meditate on?
 Who will you learn meditation from?

 This is seeing the body in the body and sensation in sensation.
 Are you seeing these or are you running away?
 Saying you can’t practise because